 Noise violations

-One of the advantages of closing down all public streets and highways, is that we can make a clean sweep of all the road signs.
+One of the advantages of closing down all (the typically asphalt-paved) public streets and highways, is that we can make a clean sweep of all the road signs.
 I suggest melting them down before randomly distributing the remains in junk yards.
 Alternatively, the wise riflemen of the remoter Ontario districts already use them for target practice, and they rust much faster when they are full of holes.
-No one needs to be reminded of this age of slavery to crude automotive and pedestrian commands, once we have been freed of them.
-And of course not just visually appalling road signs, but radically evil.
-For they constitute an assault of aggressive bullyings that abridge our freedoms.
+No one should ever be reminded of this age of slavery to crude automotive and pedestrian commands, once we have been freed of them.
+And of course not just appalling road signs in point sizes some twenty times that used for Shakespeare.
+For they constitute an assault of aggressive bullyings that abridge our liberties.